Expertime/samples-browser-extensions/README.md

 The purpose of this repository is to offer basic samples browser extensions.
 These browser extensions don't have practical real-world usage, they are meant to demonstrate how browser extension work through simple use-case.
 When building real-life browser extension, you most probably will combine these use-case with more complex code to answer your needs.

 For the moment these samples have only been tested compatible with both Chrome and Opera browsers.
+If you want to test them with Firefox, please refer to [paragraph 7](#7)  below.

 >__NOTE:__ There is no detailed explanation of how browser extensions works.
 If you want to know more about this, please refer to [Chrome][1] or [Opera][2] official documentation.